 For people dealing with SEO, paid ads and Google My Business info cards can be a huge problem, as organic search results sometimes appear below the viewable screen area, which means that many users won't even reach the organic search!

-Who puts the websites in a certain order and what can affect it?
+Who puts the websites in a certain order and what can affect them?